 It is also often the case that they can identify their current difficulties in issues and coping strategies that originated in their childhood.
 So the current crisis is one that seems to go the heart of something very important – either of their marriage or the relationship to the father of their children or the career they are pursuing.

 The young career man or woman, wondering why

 The competitive pressures at work are considerable and growing and the early upbringing has left him/her unprepared for what s(he) is now facing.
 Often emotional difficulties and inadequate coping strategies from earlier life become more evident and so insecurities increase.
 And it is not just work – but a new life in London perhaps and new relationships and these are not exclusively sexual.
-This all can develop into a potent brew where thinking, rumination, collapsing self confidence and loneliness fuel a depression and then perhaps addictive behaviours also – such as coke or alcohol.
-These are in essence, attempts at self medication.
+This all can develop into a potent brew where thinking, rumination, collapsing self-confidence and loneliness fuel depression and then perhaps addictive behaviours also – such as coke or alcohol.
+These are in essence, attempts at self-medication.

 Man in city job, succumbing to addictions and growing dissatisfaction and stress

 The problems arise from the classic source – of pressures at work where a big reward/risk trade-off is no longer attractive.
 In addition, there may well be problems at home.
 The opportunity for expensive and secretive activities (cocaine, gambling, and/or prostitution) becomes increasingly attractive and hard to control.
 And so the consequence is even greater stress and alienation which then shifts into a classic depression.